Industrial Dining room Ideas

 A industrial dining room transformation runs $2,100 - $16,000 depending on scope.
 Key investments: dining table, chairs, pendant/chandelier in steel and concrete.
 Budget path: keep your existing dining table and refresh with paint, new wall art, and industrial-style accessories ($630-$1,680).
 The industrial look relies on materials and mood, so start with the piece you see first when entering the dining room and work outward.

-Upload a photo of your dining room and see it transformed into industrial style in about 10 seconds.
-No design skills needed — the AI handles everything.
+Upload a photo of your dining room and get it remodeled with AI in industrial style in about 10 seconds.
+No design skills needed.

 Try It Free